nicolemne/paper-rock-scissor-naruto-game/README.md

 ### Typography

-I've picked the font 'Mogra' from Google Fonts, which I think has a close resemblance to the Naruto-font that is used in the Anime series and Manga.
+I've picked the font 'Mogra' from Google Fonts, which I think has a close resemblance to the Naruto font that is used in the Anime series and Manga.
 Mogra is used on all text on this website.

 ![Typography](assets/readme/google-font.png)